Spiced Ranch Oyster Crackers Recipe is perfect for holiday gift giving and snacking. Add them to your tomato soup for an extra special treat!

 - 9 ounce bag oyster cracker

-- In a large mix bowl, add all ingredients except pretzels.
+- In a large mixing bowl, add all ingredients except the oyster crackers.

 - Mix well and set aside.